youknowjack/indeedeng-youknowjack.github.io/index.md

 | [lsmtree-core](https://github.com/indeedeng/lsmtree/tree/master/lsmtree-core) | Implementation of a log-structured merge tree |
 | [record-log](https://github.com/indeedeng/lsmtree/tree/master/recordlog) | Library for writing data to append-only record logs optimized for replication |
 | [recordcache](https://github.com/indeedeng/lsmtree/tree/master/recordcache) | provides abstractions around writing record logs, building LSM trees, and performing LSM tree lookups |

-##Status
-[Status](https://github.com/indeedeng/status) is a project to help report the current state of external systems that an application depends on, as well as the current health of any internal aspects of the application.

-##CHARM
-[CHARM](https://github.com/indeedeng/charm) is a web-based release management tool for trunk development with published/versioned libraries and release branches.

-##Resume Sample Data
-[resume-sample-data](https://github.com/indeedeng/resume-sample-data) provides data for you to build interesting, working code to accompany your resume that you submit to Indeed.